-The Secret to Having Lots of Ideas for Your Blog
+The Secret to Having Enough Ideas to Blog Every Day

 Not enough ideas.

-Is this what’s keeping you from blogging every day or even every week?
+Is this what's keeping you from writing on your blog every day or even every week?

 I don't blame you.
 I was worried about this, too.
 In fact, about a week after I started The Write Practice I nearly had a panic attack.
 I woke up in panic knowing I had to post a blog.
 What was I going to write about?!

 I worried I couldn't even do it for six months, that I would run out of ideas and that The Write Practice would be like all of those other failed blogs you see like ruined ships all over the internet.